SinghTushar20/Learn-to-Code/06-Cool Things Computer Can't Do/03-Machine Learning/Readme.md

 - By convention in machine learning, you'll write the equation for a model slightly differently:
   ![Linear Regression](./img/linear-regression.png "Linear Regression")
   - A more sophisticated model might rely on multiple features, each having a separate weight (w1, w2, etc.).
-    - For example, a model that relies on three features might look as follows:
+    - For example, a model that relies on three features might look as follows
       ![Linear Regression](./img/linear-regression-more-feature.png "Linear Regression")
 - An intercept or offset from an originis called **bias**.
   - Bias (also known as the bias term) is referred to as b or w0 in machine learning models.